Icaro-Davi/Icaro-Davi/README.md

 ### Hi there <img src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" width="48px" height="48px" alt="hello emoji" />

-My name is Icaro Davi and I live in Brazil, I'm a self-taught web developer who loves to learn new things related to technologies, my goal is to improve my development skills and become an even better professional. 🤓
+My name is Icaro Davi and i live in Brazil, i'm a self-taught web developer who loves to learn new things related to technologies, my goal is to improve my development skills and become an even better professional. 🤓

 * I love participating in the dev community.
 * I like to seek new knowledge.